Welcome to Upper School

 IB ENGLISH A LITERATURE SL and HL 2 (Grade 12)

 Students will focus exclusively on literary texts, adopting a variety of approaches to textual criticism.
 Students explore the nature of literature, the aesthetic function of literary language and textuality, and the relationship between literature and the world.
-This is categorized in the following components: ‘Readers, writers and texts’, ‘Time and Space’, and ‘Intertextuality’.
+This is categorized into the following components: ‘Readers, writers and texts’, ‘Time and Space’, and ‘Intertextuality’.
 This course is especially useful to students who love to read or intend to go to university to study for a BA degree or law degree; such as literature, law, or history.

 SL students will explore a total of 9 texts and HL students will explore 12 texts drawn from a range of genres (non-fiction, poetry, drama, and prose), cultures, and time periods.
 They will complete a range of internal assessments, but they will also be externally assessed in their second year in the following areas: